Nico-Curti/DNetPRO/docs/source/Python.rst

 .. warning::

-	The setup file requires the `Cython` and `Numpy` packages, thus make sure to pre-install them!
+	The setup file requires the `Cython` package, thus make sure to pre-install it!
 	We are working on some workarounds to solve this issue.

 The `Python` installation can be performed with or without the `C++` installation.